seandenison26/hots-fire-build-cli/README.md

 ## Code of Conduct

-Everyone interacting in the Hots::Fire::Bui;d project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/hots-fire-build/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the Hots::Fire::Build project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/hots-fire-build/blob/master/CODE_OF_CONDUCT.md).